OleksandraMakarets/photographer-website/README.md

 - CSS - To create a nice, standout front-end and to give a great user experience.
 - Web3 Forms - to create an active form.
 - Canva - to to create a favicon.

+## Deployment

+- __The site was deployed to GitHub pages.
+The steps to deploy are as follows:__
+  - In the GitHub repository, navigate to the Settings tab.
+  - From the source section drop-down menu, select the Master Branch.
+  - Once the master branch has been selected, the page will be automatically; refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here -  [Photographer website](https://oleksandramakarets.github.io/photographer-website/)